 Guardianship Lawyers Las Vegas

-The guardianship attorneys at Steinberg Law Group handle guardianship law cases for incompetent adults or for the care of minor children by someone other than the biological parents.
+The guardianship attorneys at Steinberg Law Group handle Las Vegas guardianship law cases for incompetent adults or for the care of minor children by someone other than the biological parents.
 To become a guardian, the party intending to be the guardian of the minor child or incompetent adult will petition the court to appoint them as guardian.
 The guardianship of a minor remains under court supervision until the child reaches majority at 18, unless it is terminated.
 The term “guardian” may also refer to someone who is appointed to care for and/or handle the affairs of a person who is incompetent or incapable of administering his or her affairs.
 Guardians must not benefit at the expense of those they care for (wards), and in many cases are required to make accountings to the court on a periodic basis.
 In some courts, a guardian may be reimbursed for attorney fees related to the guardianship.
 Let the Steinberg Law Group insure that your guardianship law case is handled efficiently and properly.
-Call for a consultation with one of our experienced guardianship attorneys today.
+Call for a consultation with one of our experienced guardianship attorneys in Las Vegas today.

 Guardianship of Other Adults

 Today, longevity in senior adults has increased the number of guardianship issues.
-Typically, guardianship for children or adults is based on the premise of appointed care or management of affairs by a court approved guardian.
+Typically, guardianship for children or adults is based on the premise of appointed care or management of affairs by a Las Vegas court approved guardian.
 This is especially true in cases where adults or children are rendered wards of the state.
 Many guardians are unprepared for the myriad issues affairs of their wards create.
 Parents, siblings or other adults who have been incapacitated need a guardian who can manage their affairs without expectation of financial benefit from their role of guardian.

 Guardianship and Caregiving – Know the Difference